MlleGeorgette/nlp-for-contract-review/README.md

 Please also ensure that proper credit is given to the original paper from which the dataset was derived:

-CUAD: Hendrycks D, Burns C, Chen A, Ball S (2021) CUAD: An Expert-Annotated NLP Dataset for Legal Contract Review.
+Hendrycks D, Burns C, Chen A, Ball S (2021) CUAD: An Expert-Annotated NLP Dataset for Legal Contract Review.
 35th Conference on Neural Information Processing Systems (NeurIPS 2021) Track on Datasets and Benchmarks https://doi.org/10.48550/arXiv.2103.06268

 While the dataset was created using publicly available documents, individuals using the dataset are responsible for undertaking their own ethics due diligence.